-We evaluated \brandname{} on the following problem domains from previous \acp{ippc}: \textit{Elevators (2014)}, \textit{SysAdmin}, \textit{Navigation}, \textit{Traffic (2014)}, \textit{SkillTeaching (2014)}, \textit{AcademicAdvising (2014)}, \textit{CrossingTraffic (2014)} and \textit{Tamarisk}.
-The parenthesized year denotes the version we used where multiple are available.
-Each domain has ten problem instances with variations to initial values and the number of entities.
+\texttt{PyRDDLGym} hosts a repository of \ac{rddl} problem definitions\footnote{\url{https://github.com/pyrddlgym-project/rddlrepository/commit/1a2d3b5}}.
+We evaluated \brandname{} on the following problem domains from previous \acp{ippc}: \textit{Elevators (2014)}, \textit{SysAdmin}, \textit{Navigation}, \textit{Traffic (2014)}, \textit{SkillTeaching (2014)}, \textit{AcademicAdvising (2014)}, \textit{CrossingTraffic (2014)} and \textit{Tamarisk}\footnote{The parenthesized year denotes the version used where multiple are available.}.
+Each problem domain has ten instances which vary initial values and the number of entities.
 All problems have a time horizon of 40 steps, after which the \ac{mdp} is terminated, and all problems have the option for the agent to do nothing.
-We selected domains based on a set of exclusionary criteria, that filter out problems that define continuous actions, action literals with an arity greater than one, state-dependent conditions on actions and lastly problems that implement partial observability.
+We selected domains based on a set of exclusionary criteria that filter out problems that define continuous actions, action literals with an arity greater than one, state-dependent conditions on actions and lastly problems that implement partial observability.
 For example, the \ac{ippc} 2014 problem \textit{Wildfire} were excluded since it contains the action fluent \(put\_out(x, y)\), which has arity of two.
 Modifying domains specifications to include more problems is possible, but we considered it out of scope for this work.
 While we did not modify the domains, we edited all instance specifications that allow for concurrent agent actions to only permit one action per timestep.
 This includes subsets of instances in \textit{SkillTeaching}, \textit{AcademicAdvising}, \textit{Elevators} and all instances in \textit{Traffic}.
-Removing concurrent actions allows us to compare the \ac{gnn} policy against the \emph{pyRDDLGym} \ac{mlp} policy on all instances, at the expense of slightly changing the problem premises.\footnote{Without concurrent actions for \textit{Elevators}, an agent has to prioritize moving one of two elevators at each time step rather than controlling both simultaneously.} The filter conditions used to select problems are discussed further in Section~\ref{sec:discussion}.
+Removing concurrent actions allows us to compare the \ac{gnn} policy against the \emph{pyRDDLGym} \ac{mlp} policy on all instances, at the expense of slightly changing the problem premises.\footnote{Without concurrent actions for \textit{Elevators}, an agent has to prioritize moving one of two elevators at each time step rather than controlling both simultaneously.} The conditions used to select problems are discussed further in Appendix~\ref{sec:extensions}.